 Would you like to hear my voice?
 If so, click on Teaching Books and I will tell you about my name.

 I was born in Moose Jaw, Saskatchewan and grew up in family with an older sister and two younger brothers.
-(That’s the young me in the black and white photo.)
 When I was a girl, my favourite thing to do was read books.
 (It still is!)
 My parents read to us every night and took us to the library on the weekends.
-My dad, who is also a writer, used to tell us stories that he made up himself.
+My dad, who was also a writer, used to tell us stories that he made up himself.
 We were thrilled when he changed his voice for different characters.

 Before I was an author, I was a teacher.
 My students and I always looked forward to story time.
 On trips to the library, the children often looked for wild animal books they could read on their own.
 I remembered this when I started writing.
 That’s why my first books were about animals.
 (The school photo shows me in the black jacket, with some of the students who inspired my writing.)